-The rural farmers' culture of looking out for one another runs deep in the Waikato.
-So there's a good range of community support services available.
+The rural farmers' culture of helping one another runs deep in the Waikato.
+So there are a good range of community support services available.

 You can contact Inland Revenue (IR) online, by phone or in person in several locations in the Waikato region.
 For a personal appointment contact IR first by phone.
 Free interpreters are available for phone calls - when your call is answered, say "Language Line" and what language you require.

 Everyone moving to New Zealand permanently will need a tax number, called an IRD number.
 This is a 8-9 digit code that is unique to you.
 Find out more on the IR website.

 Use the following link to find your nearest PostShop or Kiwibank.
 You can also find other information about postal services here.